amanzi/amanzi/doc/input_spec/AmanziNativeSpecV7.rst

 * Dual porosity model to flow and transport.
 * Support of units in output of observations.
 * New regions: with volume fractions and line segments.
-* Finer control of IO of state fields.
+* Finer control of IO of state fields via blacklisting
 * New functions: distance and monomial.
 * Support of Trilinos solvers: Belos GMRES and NOX.
 * Simple back-tracking and continuation algorithms.
 * More submodels for boundary conditions.
+* New permeability models for flow in fractures.
+* Support of higher-order transport, 3rd and 4th.
+* New time step controller "from file".
+* Experimental support of Stokes and Navier Stokes flows
+* Better layout, less typos.

 ParameterList XML